RusiraLiyanage/Tourism-Ecosystem/README.md

     For Windows Users - https://docs.python.org/3/using/windows.html <br>
     For Mac Users - https://docs.python.org/3/using/mac.html

+### 2. Install Flask

+1. Open a Terminal
+3. Afterwards, run the following command to install flask server into your machine globally,
+    ```
+    pip install Flask
+    ```

 ### 2. To run a Microservice

 1. Open a Terminal